 conversation, so users won’t be asked for information they’ve already

 provided.
-For example, if a user says “I’m on macOS” in their first message,
+For example, if a user says “I’m on MacOS” in their first message,

-the engine will detect “macOS” as the operating system value for all
+the engine will detect “MacOS” as the operating system value for all

 subsequent questions in the same session.